 Winston Preparatory School is a community based on understanding.

-While all of these cognitive, academic, social and community elements are important now and over the life-span we are compelled to look closely at issues of equity and inclusion at this time.
-Appropriately, recent events have heightened awareness and focused work in our society as it relates to race, difference and diversity.
-Winston Prep School has always embraced these notions.
+While all of these cognitive, academic, social, and community elements are important now and over the life-span, we are compelled to look closely at issues of equity and inclusion at this time.
+Appropriately, recent events have heightened awareness and focused work in our society as it relates to race, difference, and diversity.
+Winston Preparatory School has always embraced these notions.
 In fact, opportunity for all is among the central tenants of this work.
 To succeed in working with those who learn differently (than conventional education understands) we must also assess, understand, celebrate, and appropriately embrace all of the many wonderful differences that we find in our community.

 Self-reflective capacities are important because they help us understand others and ourselves.
 We want our students to be able to understand themselves so that they can make effective decisions about their choices, creations, and so that they can be confident in themselves and the path they are on.
 The time and guidance devoted to reflection is not useful unless it leads to understanding.
 Who am I?
 This is a natural question among developing children and teens.
 It is profoundly impacted for our students by some degree of struggle with learning and school and their self-identities.
 We seek to develop this “comprehension” of self, others, and context (family, community, society, etc.) in our students.
 The stakes are quite high in this endeavor because this is where our students learn to value themselves and frame their emotional response to their own strengths, weaknesses and their experience.
 For them to value themselves, be hopeful and make emotional and intellectual growth that is sustainable we must first value them.
 We must be clear and frequent in our messages of hope, value, potential and in the honest analytical feedback about how they can grow and ultimately become independent.
 It is the sense of shared valued goals that brings students, school, and family together at Winston Prep.